hbprosper/BariML/README.md

 # BariML
 ## Introduction
-An introduction to fully connected deep neural networks (DNN) and convolutional neural networks (CNN) in which their mathematical underpinning is explained.
-Machine learning (ML) models are mathematical functions that happen to be much more complicated than the ones typically found in textbooks for scientists and engineers.
+This ia an introduction to fully connected deep neural networks (DNN) and convolutional neural networks (CNN) in which their mathematical underpinning is explained.
+Machine learning (ML) models are mathematical functions that are much more complicated than the ones typically found in textbooks for scientists and engineers.
 The exponential growth in ML-based applications is due, in part, to four breakthroughs.
 The first is the current ability to fit enormously complicated functions to data, something that was technologically impossible at the start of the century.
 The second is the ability to use huge data sets for fitting these models.
-The third is the discovery that these complicated functions can mimic behavior associated with intelligence and last but not least is the invention by machine learning researchers of highly expressive models and very effective fitting methods.
+The third is the discovery that these complicated functions can mimic behavior associated with intelligence.
+And, last, but not least, is the invention by machine learning researchers of highly expressive models and very effective fitting methods.

 Much of the work in the machine learning community has indeed been, and continues to be, extremely creative.
 But, all too often, when described, machine learning models come across as mysterious and inscrutable.
 In part this is because of the highly suggestive jargon that permeates the machine learning field.
 For example, the word "learning" is misleading.
 Learning, as ordinarily understood, implies understanding.
 But can it really be said that a mathematical function understands?
 The answer, at the very least,  is unclear.

-This tutorial comprises several __jupyter__ notebooks (see below) that should work with Python 2.7.x with x > 9 as well as Python 3.6.7.
+This tutorial comprises several __jupyter__ notebooks (see below) that should work with Python 2.7.x with x > 9 as well as with Python 3.

 ### Dependencies and Installation
 The jupyter notebooks in this package depend on a few well-known Python packages: